Fly-whisk

 A fly-whisk (or fly-swish) is a tool that is used to swat flies.
-A similar gadget is used as a hand fan in hot tropical climates, sometimes as part of regalia, and is called a chowrie, chāmara, or prakirnaka in South Asia and Tibet.
+A similar device is used as a hand fan in hot tropical climates, sometimes as part of regalia, and is called a chowrie, chāmara, or prakirnaka in South Asia and Tibet.

 In Indonesian art, a fly-whisk is one of the items that is associated with Shiva.
 A fly-whisk is frequently seen as an attribute of Hindu, Jain, Daoist and Buddhist deities.
 The fly-whisk is evident in some configurations of the Ashtamangala, employed in some traditions of murti puja, particularly Gaudiya Vaishnavism.
-It is also used as an accessory in the ritual aspects of folk performance traditions, especially folk-theater forms like Pala Gaan, where it can double as a prop.
+It is also used as an accessory in the ritual aspects of folk performance traditions, especially folk-theater forms like Pala, where it can double as a prop.

 Fly-whisks are in use in parts of the contemporary Middle East, such as Egypt, by some classes of society, e.g., outdoor merchants and shop keepers, especially in summer when flies become bothersome.
 Those have a wooden handle and plant fibers attached to them.
 The more expensive ones are made from horse hair.
 In the eastern parts of the Indian subcontinent, it is made from the tail-hairs of the yak.
 Yakut people from Siberia use fly-whisk called deybiir made of horse tail both for swating mosquitoes and as a sacred tool for shamanistic rituals.